Cairn Terrier exercise & Fitness Guide

 How much exercise does a Cairn Terrier need?
 Activity recommendations for this small moderate-energy terrier breed.

-With a typical weight of 13-14 lbs and lifespan of 13-15 yrs, the Cairn Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan for 13-14 lbs of animal and 13-15 yrs of companionship with a Cairn Terrier; the breed-specific care considerations are the kind it pays to read up on before day one.
 Living with a Cairn Terrier means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Best Activities